 PACRA Maintains Entity Ratings of Punjab Oil Mills Limited

-The ratings are dependent on the management’s ability to improve profitability and gaining market share, while maintaining prudent working capital management.
-Substantial increase in debt profile may impact ratings.
+The ratings are dependent on the management’s ability to improve profitability and gain market share, while maintaining prudent working capital management.
+Substantial increase in leveraging may impact ratings

-Punjab Oil Mills Limited, most famous for its flagship brands Canolive and Zaiqa, is a public limited company.
-The Company was incorporated in 1981 and commenced operations in 1984.
-The primary business activity of the Company involves the manufacture and sale of ghee, cooking oil, specialty fats, laundry soap, mushrooms and coffee.
+Punjab Oil Mills Limited, most famous for its flagship brands Canolive and Zaiqa, is a public listed company.
+The Company was incorporated in 1983 and commenced operations in 1984.
+The primary business activity of the Company involves manufacturing and sale of ghee, cooking oil, specialty fats, laundry soap, mushrooms, and coffee.
 The Company has its production facility located at Industrial Triangle in Islamabad.
-The Company employs ~269 employees and has the production capacity to process 14,000 M.T of Ghee/Specialty fats and 16,000 M.T of Cooking Oil.
+The Company has the production capacity to process 14,000 M.T of Ghee/Specialty fats and 19,000 M.T of Cooking Oil.

-Three families, namely, Jahangir Family, Mailk Family and Batla Family have shareholding in the Company.
+Three families, namely, Jahangir Family, Malik Family, and Batla Family have a shareholding in the Company.
 Other shareholders include NIT, Mutual Funds, Financial Institutions and the general public.
+Mr. Usman Ilahi Malik is the CEO of the Company and is assisted by a team of experienced professionals